 My daughter has informed me that we have to put tiger food on our next shopping list (just in case a tiger comes to tea!).

-The Story: When Sophie answers the door to a very hungry tiger she doesn’t expect him to eat all the food in the house, drink all the water in the tap (so she can’t have her bath) AND drink all of Daddy’s beer.
+The Story: When Sophie answers the door to a hungry tiger she doesn’t expect him to eat all the food in the house, drink all the water in the tap AND drink all of Daddy’s beer.
 The cupboards are left bare so that when the tiger has gone Sophie and her parents have to go to the cafe for tea.
-Next day when Sophie and Mummy go grocery shopping they buy tiger food just in case the tiger comes back (but he never does!).
+Next day when Sophie and Mummy go grocery shopping they buy tiger food just in case the tiger comes back…

 I can’t completely put into words why this book is so appealing, it is often that the simplest of stories are those that we want to read and listen to again and again.